Zynga profit tops views, but it forecasts lower revenue

 SAN FRANCISCO Zynga Inc, the one-time Silicon Valley darling that has been wrestling with a months-long exodus of online gamers, reported an unexpected fourth-quarter profit on Tuesday after embracing steep cost cuts and shifting forward deferred revenue.

-The results assuaged investors who had feared the company might be in free fall and boosted Zynga's shares by 7 percent to $2.93 in after-hours trade.
+The results assuaged investors who had feared the company might be in free fall and boosted Zynga's shares by 7 percent to $2.93 (1.8 pounds) in after-hours trade.

-Still, the company reported fourth-quarter revenue of $311 million, virtually unchanged from a year earlier and down from the prior quarter.
+Still, the company reported fourth-quarter revenue of $311 million (198.5 million pounds), virtually unchanged from a year earlier and down from the prior quarter.
 Zynga's underlying business appeared to be continuing its downward slide, as the maker of "CityVille 2" and other games projected revenue could shrink for a third sequential quarter.

 Zynga forecast revenue for the first quarter of 2013 of between $255 million and $265 million, a roughly 20 percent drop from the same quarter in 2012.